Integrated Resource Plan

 1. Allows us to retain the reliability benefits of Coyote Station while running the portion of the plant used to serve our Minnesota customers for emergency purposes only.
 This will begin as soon as June 1, 2026, and end no later than 2031.
 At that time, our Minnesota customers will no longer use the capacity of or energy from Coyote Station.
 The MPUC’s decision doesn’t require us to withdraw from Coyote Station or change how we operate Coyote Station to serve our North Dakota and South Dakota customers, even beyond 2031.

 2. Allows us to begin creating project plans for replacement energy for the portion of Coyote Station used to serve our Minnesota customers—and allows us to make progress toward the Minnesota Carbon Free standard.
-We will develop plans for 200 to 300 MW of solar resources, 150 to 200 MW of wind resources, and 20 to 75 MW of battery storage to be commercially operational between now and the end of 2029.
+We'll develop plans for 200 to 300 megawatts (MW) of solar resources, 150 to 200 MW of wind resources, and 20 to 75 MW of battery storage to be commercially operational between now and the end of 2029.